-Manuka honey is often praised for being a ‘superfood’ because of the vitamins, minerals, and antioxidants it contains, as well as its impressive antibacterial and antiviral properties.
+Manuka honey is often praised for being a ‘superfood’ because of the vitamins, minerals, and antioxidants it contains.
+It also has impressive antibacterial and antiviral properties.

 While there is not yet any conclusive evidence that manuka honey is effective at treating childhood eczema, there have been plenty of encouraging scientific studies carried out that suggest that it could be beneficial.

 It is thought that manuka honey may be able to improve the symptoms of eczema by keeping the skin moist and providing damaged skin with a protective barrier to protect it from infection.
-It is also thought that manuka honey may be able to inhibit the growth of the harmful bacteria that is often found on eczema-prone skin.
-Manuka honey’s antibacterial properties can help to reduce inflammation and prevent infection, giving eczema a chance to heal.
+Manuka honey may also be able to inhibit the growth of the harmful bacteria that is often found on eczema-prone skin.
+Its antibacterial properties can help to reduce inflammation and prevent infection, giving eczema a chance to heal.